Prag8855/aab/content/guides/moving-to-berlin.md

 ---
-Title: How to move to Berlin, step by step
+Title: How to move to Berlin
 Short_title: How to move to Berlin
 Description: This guide shows you how to relocate to Berlin.
 It covers finding a job in Berlin, getting a residence permit, finding an apartment, and more.
 Date_created: 2018-06-05
 ---

-This guide shows you how to relocate to Berlin.
-It shows you how to find a job, get a residence permit, find a place to live, and more.
+This guide shows you how to relocate to Berlin from another country, step by step.

 ![Move to berlin boxes luggage](/illustrations/move-to-berlin-boxes-luggage.png)